8 Best Homeowners Insurance Companies in Maryland of 2025

 However, Chubb's excellent home protection comes at a price, so its insurance policies are more relevant to high-net-worth people who have high-value properties and personal belongings.

-Still, most of their policies that are considered add-ons to other insurers are covered under Chubb’s standard policy.
+Still, most of their policies considered add-ons to other insurers are covered under Chubb’s standard policy.

 Here are some examples.

-Unlike other insurers, you can get higher liability costs with coverage of up to $100 million.
+Unlike other insurers, you can get higher liability costs with up to $100 million in coverage.

 Replacement cost is also offered for appliances and fixtures, which allows customers to receive the same or the latest models and does not deduct for depreciation.
 As an alternative, customers can choose a cash settlement.